April was #SAAM (Sexual Assault Awareness Month) but it's not too late to share these games about #consent with the students in your life.

 Rispek Danis was a 2019 Games for Change Awards finalist in the category of Most Significant Impact!

 (This game is also available in English as 'The Respect Dance' but for those who speak Bislama this original version is much more authentic.
-The English version was only created to share with attendees at the 2019 Games for Change Festival.)
+The English version was created only to share with attendees at the 2019 Games for Change Festival.)

-This version was created to share with attendees at the 2019 Games for Change Festival where Rispek Danis was featured as a finalist for Most Significant Impact.
+This English version was created to share with attendees at the 2019 Games for Change Festival where Rispek Danis was featured as a finalist for Most Significant Impact.

 Stuck in a Dark Place covers many scenarios where consent applies.
 The game does so by following one person's story as they reflect on their past from a prison cell.

 Stuck in a Dark Place also includes an Educator's Mode which allows teachers & students to begin the game at a specific chapter for classroom discussions.
-Note: *It is advised that the entire game first be played through from beginning to end in order to fully appreciate the context of the individual scenes.*

-Content Warning: this game contains descriptions of sexual violence and mature language.
-It is generally appropriate for mature high school students and college students.
+A Thousand Cuts is generally appropriate for mature high school students and college students.

 A Thousand Cuts is a provocative, well-written, texting game about finding justice on a college campus.
 The player advances the story by deciding how to respond to text messages.
 As they navigate through the story they find themselves also navigating the Title IX process and campus culture.